Embedded Title Block &

 This article was previously call the "The Ultimate Part Mark", but as I was explaining this concept on one of my discussions on Linkedin and one of the fellows said this was basically an embedded title block.
 That expressed my idea much better.
 So here is The Embedded Title Block!

 This has become a horror show keep track of the parts.
 There is only a file number.
 Have you ever seen a VAULT of parts, just a list of part numbers no information, hoping the document management system is being kept up to date.
 Of course there is very little information in the file name.
 I suppose somewhat of a part number and revision and that is about it.
 No information on what changed.
-You would have to have a drawing for that, but we have no drawing and the PMI doesn't seem to be the correct format to record this.
-So what we have is undocumented parts.
+You would have to have an AID (Associated Information Document (drawing)) for that, but we have no AID (drawing) and the PMI doesn't seem to be the correct format to record this.
+So what we have is a potential for undocumented parts.

 PLM has become the most incredibly complex data management system.
-You have to be a trained PLM engineer to even understand it.
+You have to be a trained PLM specialist to even understand it.
 Yes, there are now PLM specialist required in a company to implement this system.
-Sadly it is tied to the CAD software so there will never be a standard.
+Sadly it is tied to dated CAD software so there will never be a standard.
 Or will there?

 We need a standard.

 We have made a mess of PDM (Product Data Management) and PLM (Part Lifecycle Management).
 The drawing was the only source for part information and was a successful standard for hundreds of years.
 We have lost that but we can get it back?
 And is there a vested interest to stay with the current mess.

 So how do we do this without specialty software?

 A Simpler Solution - The Ultimate Part Mark!

 You would never release a part without a part mark.
 You stamp the part number, engrave it, or bag and tag it if is too small or not conducive to stamping.
 But we allow our digital parts to go out without any information or bundled with several confusing pieces of data.
 Here is how we can now close the door on all miscommunication.